 Format: Singles Tennis

-First let's clear something up: The term "lobber" in tennis is interchangeable with pusher, moonballer, defensive baseliner and counter-puncher.
-This article is not intended in any way to belittle the strategy or the people who employ it; simply to deconstruct it, highlight its weaknesses, and teach people how to beat it (sorry if you're a pusher!).
+First, let's clear something up.
+The term "lobber" in tennis is interchangeable with pusher, moonballer, defensive baseliner, and counter-puncher.
+This article is not intended in any way to belittle the strategy or the people who employ it.
+It's simply to deconstruct it, highlight its weaknesses, and teach people how to beat it (sorry if you're a pusher!).

 Conventional wisdom says that getting caught in no man's land is bad.
 When facing a lobber, I basically want you to play every rally from no man's land.